-Background check reports and other submitted information are confidential and will be kept in the student's academic file under the direction of the Background Check Review Committee.
-The information contained in the BC section of the student's file may only be reviewed by university officials, the designated background check provider, and affiliated clinical facilities in accordance with the Family Educational Rights and Privacy Act (FERPA).
+Background check reports and other submitted information are confidential and will be kept in the student's academic file under the direction of the Director of Admissions.
+The information contained in the background check section of the student's file may only be reviewed by university officials, the designated background check provider, and affiliated clinical facilities in accordance with the Family Educational Rights and Privacy Act (FERPA).